-We managed to grab a quick catch up with Oscar Cash, the band's talented keyboardist and saxophonist.
+We grabbedrab a quick catch up with Oscar Cash, the band's talented keyboardist and saxophonist.

 By Manchester's Finest | Last updated February 6th '12